 - Cumin Seeds - add great flavor to the chutney.

-- Tamarind - Adds tanginess to the groundnut chutney.
-You can also use store-bought tamarind paste if that is what you have in hand.
-You may also substitute it with lemon juice or yogurt.
+- Tamarind -Â adds tanginess to the groundnut chutney.
+If you don't have tamarind paste, you can use store-bought.
+You can also substitute it with lemon juice or yogurt.

-How to Make Peanut Chutney
+How to Make Peanut Chutney (Groundnut Chutney)

 In the same pan, heat oil, add cumin (jeera) seeds, split urad dal, and saute until the dal turns light brown.